Man poops on child’s picnic table then steals her scooter on Christmas Eve - NewsBreak

 The mother, who wishes to remain anonymous, said that she saw what happened after watching their Ring surveillance video.

 “My girls were laying in bed, way past bedtime, waiting to hear Santa and his reindeer land on the roof.
 My 5-year-old went outside the next morning and saw it, she instantly told me not to worry, it had to have been the reindeer that pooped outside,” shared the mother.
-“I wish she was right but unfortunately we had a nasty mess to clean up.”Colorado mom delivers baby during Marshall Fire evacuation
+“I wish she was right but unfortunately we had a nasty mess to clean up.”Sign up for FOX40’s Daily Newsletter

 In the video, the man is seen walking up to the family’s porch, looking around, and then dropping his pants to defecate on the picnic table.
 The man moves around a few times before pulling up his pants, looking around, and walking away with the scooter.